nimbix/jarvice-helm/README.md

 existing cluster, a pod network plugin may already be deployed.
 Contact your kubernetes cluster administrator for more information.

-**WARNING:** Only one pod network plugin at a time may be installed.
+**WARNING:** Only one pod network plugin may be deployed to a cluster.

 **NOTE:**  If running on a managed kubernetes service, such as Amazon EKS, a network plugin has likely been set up for the cluster.